BLKSONOX/portfolio/README.md

 that simple, the rest of the math or proofing is within the exponent range of the octal to find number bases, ratios etc

 what does a server need; networkscard, CPU, RAM, keyboard, mouse, and VGA console mode

+Thinking projects, thinking exersizes: what does a web browser actually need to do?

+read HTML files, css files and javascript files it's more complicated but however; "print out and let user draw on viewport"

+The browsers might have a bloat problem still, codebase extremely tied to user interface "everything machine"

+we need profilers

+it's bloated, and i know why, sepparating of objects through UI/UX is ducktaped it creates a ton of draw bugs and document render bugs

+thinking exersize; you have a frame, that frame does alot of things, what's needed in that frame? and how much can just be that frame draw?

+they're still using UI/UX kits and not direct draw on the frame dropping that might sort the current bloating issues